bendqh1/drupal/minor_upgrade.md

 If, from `php -v` and from `composer -vvv about` the PHP version is higher then listed, then a resetting the PHP version to the highest version possible for an entire Cpanel (and probably also for a specific domain in Cpanel) is needed.
 Other action/s may be needed as well.
 The web hosting support staff should take care of this.

+## Upgrading an old Drupal manually

+Small old Drupal websites (versions 1-7) of up to say 10 webpages are best upgraded manually by saving webpage copy (right mouse click >> Save as HTML named `1.html` up to say `10.html` with the directories) and then pasting data from copies in a fresh Drupal.

 ## Notes

 ### 1) ChatGPT question about upgrade without version jump